kouravshakti72-tech/FirstRepository/README.md

 # FirstRepository
-This is my first  Git Repository
+This is my first  Git Repository,
-Authir - Shakti kourav
+Author - Shakti kourav